 Climbing also extends into scaling ice-covered mountains, frozen waterfalls and glaciers.
-It calls for additional equipment like crampons and ice axes.
-Both options offer a shot of adrenaline that appeals to thrill-seekers.
+It calls for additional equipment like crampons and ice axes, and both options offer a shot of adrenaline that appeals to thrill-seekers.

 While extreme hiking might not seem as adrenaline-packed as some of the other activities listed here, it offers its own set of thrills.
 Extreme hikes are not just ones that take a long time to complete.
 They take you on a journey through different elevations, altitudes and often encounter extreme weather.
 Across hanging bridges, steep staircases and while clinging to sides of cliffs, check out some of the extreme hikes in the world.

-Zip lining is a simple concept that delivers a big punch.
-It provides an adrenaline rush that is part of any great adventure.
-Zip lines can stretch across forests, canyons, volcanos, beaches and other natural settings that provide amazing views.
+Zip lining is a simple concept that delivers a big punch, and it provides an adrenaline rush that is part of any great adventure.
+Zip lines can stretch across forests, canyons, volcanos, beaches and other natural settings that offer amazing views.
 With a simple pulley and lock system, you can zip across that line while adrenaline pumps in your veins.

 I’ve done zip lining in several countries, and I have loved them all.
 This is probably one of my favourite adrenaline adventures that don’t completely scare me to death.
-If the opportunity arises, you can zip upside down.
-It gives you a very different kind of rush.
+If the opportunity arises, you can zip upside down, giving you a very different kind of rush.

 Bungee jumping is great for those that fear no heights and don’t necessarily want to jump out of a plane.
 The launching pad for a bungee jump is usually on a tall building, bridge over water or a ravine, or a natural setting that allows a person to jump while connected by an elastic cord.
 The cord attaches to a specially made ankle harness, often backed up by a secondary harness to ensure safety.
-Once the movement stops, the jumper hangs at the end of the rope, where they either climb up the rope or are pulled up by an attendant.
+Once the movement stops, the jumper hangs at the rope’s end, where they either climb up the rope or are pulled up by an attendant.

-This is a great option for those wanting to take their skiing or snowboarding to another level.
+This is an excellent option for those wanting to take their skiing or snowboarding to another level.
 Why wait in line for a ski lift when you can use a helicopter to bring you to the remote, powder-filled slopes of your dreams.
 No crowds, just pure snow bliss.

 Sand and/or volcano boarding